mongodb/mongodbatlas-cloudformation-resources/examples/private-endpoint/README.md

 # How to create a MongoDB::Atlas::PrivateEndpoint

-## Step 1: Activate the private-endpoint resource in cloudformation
+## Step 1: Activate the MongoDB::Atlas::PrivateEndpoint Third Party Public resource in AWS CloudFormation
    Step a: Create Role using [execution-role.json](execution-role.json) in this folder

    Step b: Search for Mongodb::Atlas::PrivateEndpoint resource.